 ‘I was looking for a programme that would satisfy my intellectual curiosity.
 When I came across the website of CUHK’s undergraduate programme in Philosophy, I was impressed by its comprehensive curriculum, which allows students to explore a wide range of philosophical topics under the guidance of internationally renowned philosophy scholars,’ he said.

-After spending three years in the Department of Philosophy, Chun-sing has developed a very close relationship with his teachers—some of them have even become his friends.
+After spending five years in the Department of Philosophy, Chun-sing has developed a very close relationship with his teachers—some of them have even become his friends.

 ‘Amidst their busy teaching and research schedule, our teachers would still spend time after class to discuss with us about our assignments and answer our questions.
 Some of them even brought us to lunch and went hiking with us,’ said Chun-sing.